AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-44/acsd-55427-admin-user-cannot-unassign-product-from-shared-catalog-from-product-page.md

 1. Navigate to the shared catalog dashboard and open the default shared catalog.
 1. Assigning the product to the default catalog and set a price lower than the product price.
 1. Save the shared catalog.
-1. Run the CRON to update the consumers / indexers.
+1. Run the [!UICONTROL CRON] to update the consumers/indexers.
 1. Open the product and remove the product from under **[!UICONTROL Product in Shared Catalogs]** section.

 <u>Expected results</u>: